BlueBetaFish/chess-engine/README.md

     - Sets up the position described in FEN string on the internal board and plays the moves on the internal chess board.
     - Pass `startpos` as argument if you want to initialize the board to starting position.
-    - `moves` is optional argument.
+    - `moves` is an optional argument.
 If it is not passed, no move is played after the given fen/startpos.
     - Examples:
         - `position startpos`: initializes the board with starting position